sudo-justinwilson/python/python_data_structures_and_algorithms/chapter7/README.md

 So the only attributes we define are:

 1. element
-  Points to the actual object
+.Points to the actual object
 2. next
-  Points to the node in the next position
+  .Points to the node in the next position
-3. head
+3. head\n
   points to the first element
 4. tail
-  points to the last element
+-  points to the last element

 #### Linked List Methods